greenelab/deep-review/all-sections.md

 *We may want to be selective about what we discuss and not list every application in this area.*

+`TODO: There's inevitably a lot of overlap been this and the transcription binding section.
+Maybe in the long term think about restructuring to one big "regulome" section`

+Identification of promoters and other cis-regulatory elements (CREs) presents an obvious use case for deep learning.
+Transcriptional control is undoubtedly a vital - and early - part of the regulation of gene expression.
+An abundance of sequence and associated functional data (e.g. ENCODE, ExAC) exists across species.
+At the same time,  studies of gene regulation have often focused on the protein (binding) rather than promoter level [@19jjiGHWc], perhaps due to the ill-defined nature of CREs.
+A promoter itself can be seen as an assemblage of "active" binding sites for  transcription factors interspersed by less-characterized and perhaps functionally silent spacer regions.
+However, the sequence signals that control the start and stop of transcription and translation are still not well understood, compounded by incomplete understanding of alternative transcripts and the context for these alternatives.
+Sequence similarity is poor even between functionally correlated genes.
+While homologs might be studied for insight, they may not exist or may be just as poorly characterized.

+Recognizing enhancers presents additional challenges.
+Enhancers may be up to 1 Mbp upstream or downstream from  the target promoter, on either strand, even within the introns of other genes [@8yA3foA6].
+They do not necessarily operate on the nearest gene and may in fact effect multiple genes.
+Their activity is frequently tissue- or context-specific.
+A substantial fraction of enhancers displays modest or no conservation across species.
+There is no universal enhancer sequence signal or marker for enhancers, and some literature suggests that enhancers and promoters may be just categories along a spectrum [@J0PJHcHK].
+One study [@5zmE7Qkb] even showed that only 33% of predicted regulatory regions could be validated, while a class of "weak" predicted enhancers were strong drivers of expression.
+Yet there is growing evidence for their vast ubiquity, making them possibly the predominant functional non-coding element.
+Thus, identifying enhancers is critical yet the the search space is embarrassingly large.

+While prior (non-deep learning) approaches have made steady improvements on promoter prediction, there is little consensus on the best approach and performance is poor.
+Typically algorithms will recognize only half of all promoters, with an accompanying high false positive rate [@r9LaRSnB].
+Methods with better sensitivity generally do so at the cost of poorer specificity.
+Conventional identification of enhancers has leaned heavily on simple conservation or laborious experimental techniques, with only moderate sensitivity and specificity.
+For example, while chromatin accessibility has often been used for identifying enhancers, this also "recognizes" a wide variety of other functional elements, like promoters, silencers and repressors.

+The complex nature of CREs (and our ignorance at to what are the important features of them) therefore seems a good subject for deep learning approaches.
+Indeed, neural networks were used for promoter recognition as early as 1996, albeit with mixed results [@3Ew5V1iC].
+Since then, there have been much work in applying deep learning to this area, although little in the way of comparative studies or reviews.
+We will therefore focus on a few recent characteristic studies to outline the state of the art and extant problems.

+Most broadly, Kelley et al. [@2CbHXoFn] trained CNNs on DNA accessibility datasets, getting an marked improvement on previous methods, albeit still with a high false positive rate.
+(Note as above, using DNA accessibility conflates enhancers with other functional sites.)
+This study also featured a useful interpetability approach (analogous to in silico mutagenesis [@1EyJfuWqh]) introducing known protein binding motifs into sequences and measuring the change in predicted accessibility.

+Umarov et al. [@as2HfoSh] demonstrated the use of Convolutional Neural Networks in recognizing promoter sequences, achieving markedly better performance than conventional methods (sensitivity and specificity exceeding 90%).
+While some results were achieved over bacterial promoters (which are considerably simpler in structure), surprisingly roughly similar performance was found for human promoters.
+This work also included a promising and simple method for interpretability (randomly substituting bases in a recognized promoter region, then checking for a change in recognition) that would be useful to exploit more widely.

+Xu et al [@jV2YerUS] applied CNNs to the detection of enhancers, achieving incremental improvements in specificity and sensitivity over previous SVM-based approach, and markedly better performance for cell-specific enhancers.
+A massive improvement in speed was also achieved.
+Additionally, they compared the performance of different CNN architectures, finding that while layers for batch normalization improved performance, surprisingly deeper architectures decreased performance.

+Singh et al. [@14TqLB9iZ] also used batch normalization, approaching the problem of predicting enhancer-promoter interactions from solely the sequence and location of putative enhancers and promoters in a particular cell type.
+Performance was comparative to state of the art conventional techniques that used the whole gamut of full functional genomic and non-sequence data.

+Given the conflation between different CREs, the study of Li et al.
+[@1HbQQcY2q] is particularly interesting.
+They used a feed-forward neural network to distinguish classes of CRES and activity states.
+Active enhancers and promoters could be easily be distinguished, as could active and inactive elements.
+Perhaps unsurprisingly, it was difficult to distinguish between inactive enhancers and promoters.
+They also investigated the power of sequence features to drive classification, finding that beyond CpG islands, few were useful.

+In summary, deep learning is a promising approach for identifying CREs, able to interrogate sequence features that are complex and ill-understood, already offering marked improvements on the prior state of the art.
+However, the exact methodology is up for debate and needs examination and more comparative study.
+Work needs to be done in understanding the best architecture to be used.
+Further concern surrounds the training data.
+CNNs require a large training set to avoid over-fitting, yet in many cases we do not have a large "gold standard" dataset to train against.
+Further more, the quality and meaning of training data needs to be closely considered, given that a "promoter" or "enhancer" may only be putative or dependent on the experimental method or context of identification.
+Else we risk building detectors not for CREs but putative CREs.
+The best model of negative sample needs also to be considered, as does the problem of imbalanced data.
+In a sentence, these methods can only be as good as their training data.
+Finally, intepretability is a problem but one that appears to be solvable given empirical approaches.

+`TODO: discuss enhancer-promoter and enhancer-target prediction`

 ### Micro-RNA binding

 Prediction of microRNAs (miRNAs) in the genome as well as miRNA targets is of